 Even though petty crime exists in Marrakech, muggings and kidnappings happen very rarely.
 Terrorist organizations might happen to kidnap Western people since the animosity exists, so tourists need to be aware of this general threat and maintain a high level of vigilance.
 Kidnappers aim to ask for a ransom which in turn increases the risk of further kidnappings.

 TERRORISM RISK : MEDIUM

-Terrorists might try to attack in Morocco since the threat of terrorist attacks exists everywhere, and there have already been terrorist attacks h in places frequented by tourists in the past.
+Terrorists might try to attack in Marrakech since the threat of terrorist attacks exists everywhere, and there have already been terrorist attacks in places frequented by tourists in the past.
 International terrorist organizations operate here and even though you are not the direct target, you might find yourself in the middle of the attack since they can happen anyplace at any time.

 SCAMS RISK : LOW

 Special attention should be given to the people around you while withdrawing money from an ATM since there are numerous reports of robberies that have occurred near ATMs.
 Credit card fraud is common.
 Tourists are often offered help with directions that will be charged later on.
-Taxi scammers may grab your luggage from the trunk while.
+Taxi scammers may grab your luggage from the trunk.
 Police are patrolling to catch Moroccans who are trying to withdraw money from tourists.

 WOMEN TRAVELERS RISK : MEDIUM

 Women are not fully safe in Marrakech since if they travel alone, they may attract unwanted attention from men.
 You should respect their religion and dress modestly in clothes that cover your arms and legs, to avoid being assaulted.